q-rapids/qrapids-eval/README.md

 onError=set0
 ```

-Values of the project.properties can be referred to in property files of queries inside the params folder and properties of queries inside the metrics folder.
-To refer to a project property, the property name is prefixed by '$$'.
-In the example below, the project properties sonarqube.measures.index and sonarqube.measures.bcKey properties are used in the 01_lastSnapshotDate.properties in the params folder:
+Values of the * project.properties * can be used in * params- *  and * metrics * queries.
+To refer to a project property in a query's property file, prefix the property-name with '$$'.
+In the example below, the project properties sonarqube.measures.index and sonarqube.measures.bcKey are used in the * 01_lastSnapshotDate.properties * in the params folder:

 ```
 index=$$sonarqube.measures.index